WhiteSoule/PostME/README.md

 ```
 We are goin to remove some stuff to make it fir our postme application.
 In the components folder we will find the HelloWorld component.
 We will delete it because we are going to create our own components.
-Since we deleted the HelloWorld components in the views folder, in the Home.vue file delete the HelloWorld tag aswell.
+Since we deleted the HelloWorld components in the views folder, in the Home.vue file delete the HelloWorld tag aswell as the import and the component from the export part.

 We can leave the application like this for now.
 You can now checkout the branch "into-BDD"